The very best 40Top Tips for your Dogs from Doglistener the Behaviourist. How do you stop your dog’s urine from burning the lawn?…….Look no further

 Free feeding can also have an effect on control complex behaviour also known as “dominant behaviour” though that term is vastly overused, free-feeding can give the message to a socially mobile dog that he could be a controller of resources as he has access to food at any time this can also encourage guarding behaviour.
 Time to re-educate, decide on how many times you will feed per day if he is over 1 year then this will be either once or twice.

-22. Recall Problems: How often do you see dogs coming back to about three foot from their owners then skipping away again as if it’s a game?
+22. Recall Problems: How often do you see dogs coming back to about three feet from their owners then skipping away again as if it’s a game?

 The owners probably in a hurry get angrier and angrier and start shouting, which of course exacerbates the situation?